diwise/api-opendata/README.md

 # api-opendata

-A service that manages catalogs and datasets for open data
+A service that manages catalogs and datasets for open data.